-Zoner's "Catalog" is the foundation for convenient work with your photo archive.
-After a folder is added to the Catalog, Zoner starts automatically indexing thumbnails and information for the pictures in that folder.
+The Catalog is the starting point for convenient work with your photo collection.
+It is available in the Navigator in every section of Zoner Photo Studio.
+When a folder is added to the Catalog, Zoner starts automatically indexing thumbnails and information for the pictures in that folder.
 This happens in the background while you work.
 While Zoner is indexing, it shows a blue gear wheel in the Navigator's Catalog section.
 To manage indexing, click that wheel and use the items in the menu that appears.

-The Catalog offers quick browsing of indexed pictures, and only indexed pictures are seen by Quick Search.
+The Catalog only works with indexed pictures, and likewise, only indexed pictures are seen by Quick Search.